Technologicat/unpythonic/doc/repl.md

 Multiple clients may be connected simultaneously to the same server.
 Each client gets an independent REPL session.
 The top-level namespace is shared between all sessions.

 The actual REPL console you get when you connect to the server depends on what you have installed in the environment where the server is running.
 The following will be tried in order.
 The first one that imports successfully wins:
-  - If you have [`imacropy`](https://github.com/Technologicat/imacropy) installed, you will get `imacropy.console.MacroConsole`.
+  - If you have [`mcpyrate`](https://github.com/Technologicat/mcpyrate) installed, you will get `mcpyrate.repl.console.MacroConsole`.
 (Recommended.)
-  - If you have MacroPy installed, you will get `macropy.core.console.MacroConsole`.
-  - As a fallback that is always available, you will get [`code.InteractiveConsole`](https://docs.python.org/3/library/code.html), and macro support will not be enabled.
+  - Otherwise you will get [`code.InteractiveConsole`](https://docs.python.org/3/library/code.html), and macro support will not be enabled.

 **In a REPL session**: